noirblancrouge/Formera/docs/fontbakery/fontbakery-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: sora-sompeng, lisu, sundanese, coptic, kharoshthi, yi, kaithi, cham, kayah-li, syloti-nagri
+ * U+2010 HYPHEN: try adding one of: yi, kayah-li, sora-sompeng, cham, coptic, kharoshthi, lisu, sundanese, syloti-nagri, kaithi
  * U+2012 FIGURE DASH: not included in any glyphset definition
  * U+2015 HORIZONTAL BAR: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam